Manishagupta766/Video_Streaming_App/README.md

 Contributions are welcome! 🙌 If you want to help improve the app, feel free to fork the repository and use a feature branch.
 We’d love to see your pull requests!

 Thank you for choosing the Video Streaming App! 🎉 We hope you enjoy your time here.
 If you encounter any issues or have suggestions, please feel free to open an issue or submit a pull request.

-Happy streaming! 🎥📺💻

-This version has all the commands and instructions correctly formatted, with consistent markdown syntax.